ingo-m/pyprf/README.md

 python ~/py_pRF_mapping/stimulus_presentation/Main/prfStim_Bars.py
 ```

-Alternatively, you could start the Psychopy GUI and run the script form there (see [[Psychopy documentation](http://www.Psychopy.org/documentation.html) for futher details).
+Alternatively, you could start the Psychopy GUI and run the script form there (see [Psychopy documentation](http://www.Psychopy.org/documentation.html) for futher details).
-When starting the script, a GUI will appear, you can enter the *Participant ID* and *run number*.
+After starting the script you can enter *Participant ID* and *run number* in the general user interface (GUI).
 By default, the folder ```~/py_pRF_mapping/stimulus_presentation/Conditions/``` contains pseudo-randomised design matrices for 3 runs.
-In order to use these, enter '01', '02', or '03' in the respective field in the GUI.
-If you would like to simply run the presentation one time, you can leave this setting at its default value ('01').
+In order to use these, enter '01', '02', or '03' in the respective field in the GUI. *If you would like to simply run the presentation one time, you can leave this setting at its default value ('01').*

-After starting the script, it will wait for a trigger signal from the fMRI scanner (default: number ```5```).
+After starting the script, it will wait for a trigger signal from the fMRI scanner (default: keyboard button number ```5```).

 You can interrupt the presentation by pressing ```ESC```.

 3. Data analysis:

-In order to prepare the analysis, you need to run the stimulus presentation script with in 'logging mode' in order to create a log of the stimulus presentation.
-Open ```~/py_pRF_mapping/stimulus_presentation/Main/prfStim_Bars.py``` and set ```lgcLogMde = True```.
+In order to prepare the analysis, you need to run the stimulus presentation script with in *logging mode* in order to create a log of the stimulus presentation.
+Open ```~/py_pRF_mapping/stimulus_presentation/Main/prfStim_Bars.py``` in a text editor and set ```lgcLogMde = True```.

 Now run the script either from command line or through the Psychoy GUI.